Cerealkillerway/fileUploader/README.md

 **fileMaxSize**: maximum allowed file size in MB (default 50)

 **totalMaxSize**: maximum allowd upload size for all files together (default 1000)

+**reloadArray**: an array of objects representing previously loaded files; each object is in the form:

+    {
+        name: "file name",
+        ext: "jpeg"                    // or whatever the extension is...
+        data: "asodifulejflsfilse..."  // the base64 string
+        size: 1.2                      // size in MB of the file }

 **useFileIcons**: use icons for each file depending on file type (default true)